NMSCD/About/README.md

 # About
-The NMS community is varied, many different play styles and community rivalry have caused us all to get a bit separated.
-So hopefully the more initiaves that exist, that try and group us all together or link/connect us together, the closer we all can be in this large Galaxy.
+The NMS community is varied, and many different play styles and community rivalries have caused us all to get a bit separated.
+So hopefully the more initiaves that try and group and link/connect us together, the closer we all can be in this procedural universe.

 ## Supported Projects
 List of projects supported by the NMSCD (ordered by recency of development efforts):